bugsnag/chromatic-sass/api.md

 $foo: chromatic-luminance(green, .5);
 // => RGB(144, 202, 144)
 ```
-By default, this interpolation is done in RGB, but you can interpolate in different color spaces by passing the space as third argument:
+By default, this interpolation is done in RGB, but you can interpolate in different color spaces by passing the space as a third argument:
 ```Sass
 $foo: chromatic-luminance(green, .5, 'lab');
 // => RGB(160, 199, 145)